-How deliberate attention to the world becomes the raw material for original ideas
+How doubt and deliberate attention to the world become the raw material for original ideas

 There's a story the advertising industry loves to tell about creative genius — that it arrives fully formed, that the great ones simply see differently from birth, that inspiration is a gift rather than a practice.